loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 - $\lbrace n \rbrace$ represents the current act of observing n
 - ∪ integrates past and present into a new whole

-This is not arbitrary notation but the mathematical form of consciousness including its history within each moment of awareness.
+This is not arbitrary notation but the mathematical form of observer including its history within each moment of awareness.

 ## 5.4 The Collapse Dynamics of Counting

-**Theorem 5.2 (Counting as Sequential Collapse)**: Each natural number represents a stable collapse state in consciousness's self-observation sequence.
+**Theorem 5.2 (Counting as Sequential Collapse)**: Each natural number represents a stable collapse state in observer's self-observation sequence.

 *Proof*: We show by induction on the collapse sequence:

 Base: ∅ is the first stable collapse (Chapter 4)

 Inductive step: Given stable collapse n, consider ψ(n):
-1. Consciousness observes n
+1. Observer observes n
 2. This creates tension: the observer viewing the observed
 3. The tension resolves through collapse
 4. The minimal collapse preserving both n and the observation is n ∪ $\lbrace n \rbrace$